413x5/mx-wcc24-rs/character-contract/README.md

 1. Original NFT attributes are read and validated
 2. New Soldier attributes are generated
-3. NFT metadata is recreated with new attributes and URIs
+3. NFT metadata is recreated with new attributes and URIs (Dynamic NFT feature)
-4. Original NFT nonce is preserved
+4. Original NFT nonce remains the same

-The metadata recreation is handled by the `ESDTMetaDataRecreate` system SC endpoint.
+The metadata recreation is handled by the [ESDTMetaDataRecreate](https://docs.multiversx.com/tokens/nft-tokens/#metadata-recreate) system SC endpoint.

 ## Error Cases